Postinduction Treatment for Childhood ALL

 Evidence (intensification for high-risk ALL):

 - The former CCG developed an augmented BFM treatment regimen that included a second interim maintenance and delayed intensification phase.
 This regimen featured repeated courses of escalating-dose IV methotrexate (without leucovorin rescue) given with vincristine and L-asparaginase during interim maintenance and additional vincristine and L-asparaginase pulses during initial consolidation and delayed intensification.
-In the CCG-1882 trial, National Cancer Institute (NCI) high-risk patients with slow early response (M3 marrow on day 7 of induction) were randomly assigned to receive either standard- or augmented-BFM therapy.
+In the CCG-1882 trial, NCI high-risk patients with slow early response (M3 marrow on day 7 of induction) were randomly assigned to receive either standard- or augmented-BFM therapy.

 - The augmented therapy regimen in the CCG-1882 trial produced a significantly better EFS than did standard CCG modified BFM therapy.